Skip to main content

 Create hot update script

-Create Assets/HotUpdate/Hello.cs file, the code content is as follows
+Create the Assets/HotUpdate/Hello.cs file with the following code content

 using UnityEngine;